CAM: A Causality-based Analysis Framework for Multi-Agent Code Generation Systems

 \subsection{Causal Modeling of Intermediate Outputs}

-To address the challenge of causal modeling discussed in \S~\ref{sec:3-3}, we propose a fine-grained categorization method that categorizes the intermediate outputs of MACGS, and systematically construct causal graph to prevent circular dependencies.
+To address the challenge of causal modeling discussed in \S~\ref{sec:3-3}, we propose a fine-grained categorization method that categorizes the intermediate outputs of MACGS, and systematically constructs causal graph to prevent circular dependencies.

 \parh{Intermediate Outputs Categorization.}~ We leverage the output organization of MetaGPT~\cite{hong2024metagpt} as our foundation.
 As a representative MACGS inspiring numerous subsequent implementations~\cite{dong2024self,zhang2024pair,islam2024mapcoder,islam2025codesim}, MetaGPT includes structured intermediate outputs across different agents.
 However, MetaGPT's organization scheme presents two key limitations.
 First, the intermediate outputs of MetaGPT are organized by standard operating procedure~\cite{belbin2022team} (SOP), which is not inherently reliable and may introduce biases or inconsistencies~\cite{wang2025megaagent}.
 Second, this SOP-based organization lacks generalizability\textemdash MACGS with distinct architectures cannot be readily adapted to this scheme.